atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 , place her in the same rank with wo i • .n
 1 men who have preserved their cha rasters unsullied.
-You cannot there my dear girl, be ever happy with Lumley, should he offer to make yoii his wife. — You will meet only with disappointment and disgust:, re proaches or neglest.
+You cannot there my dear girl, be ever happy with Lumley, should he offer to make yoii his wife. --You will meet only with disappointment and disgust:, re proaches or neglest.
 However, that you may not think I have Set this matter in a false light, I can affure you that Lumley will not, on any account, entertain thoughts of mar you.
 Men who are capable of Sedustion, and of defending what they have done afterwards, at the ha tt ^ zard of their lives, will never be brought to repair their condust.
 Men